 Straub-Cook (2017) looked at the social media site Reddit in order to see if the “news” that was shared could be considered journalism per say and thus equalizing the role of citizen journalists to those of professional journalism..
 Reddit, being a social media site and not a professional journalism platform, has a plethora of opportunities to show acts of CJ and provides a platform for comparing citizen journalistic acts to acts of professional journalism.
 Straub-Cook’s conclusion was that the acts of journalism as a whole, while in existence, were incomplete.
 They didn’t reflect a large range of interests or deal with minor issues that PJ might have addressed.

 Straub-Cook’s research shows that there is a flaw in assuming that citizen journalism can compare to professional journalism.
 This raises the question of whether CJ can be a reliable source of information to the public.
 The importance of reliability is vital in journalism.
 The link between media and democracy is very clear, freedom of speech and the ability to form an independent opinion is one of the essential building blocks of a democratic society and the media must be a part of the process.
-Stone, O’Neill and Banning (1997) define journalism as a watchdog over the government.
+Stone, O’Donnell, and Banning (1997) define journalism as a watchdog over the government.
 Indeed, in any democratic society it has been understood that the main role of journalists is to provide complete, unbiased information about specific topics for the citizens of a particular place in order for them to make decisions and be a full member of society.
 Nah and Chung (2011) refer to this as facilitating the conversation of democracy.

 Over the years the “watchdog” role evolved and changed.
 Media became the property of elite groups with specific interests.
 In the 1970s the role of “watchdog” intensified with the media playing a monumental role in changes of public opinion and monitoring governments.
-For example, coverage of the Vietnam War and Watergate caused media to evolve dramatically (Stone, O’Neill and Banning, 1997).
+For example, coverage of the Vietnam War and Watergate caused media to evolve dramatically (Stone et al., 1997).

-Deuze (2018) describes the diversity of what journalism is today according to researchers in this field.
+Deuze and Witschge (2018) describes the diversity of what journalism is today according to researchers in this field.
 Journalism can be defined on a practical and a philosophical level.
 The philosophical side includes understanding how journalism contributes to democracy and informs citizens of fact-based information that enables them to act as citizen journalists.
-This is done with the practical side of investigating, analyzing, providing multiple perspectives, etc. Deuze continues to explain that today there is a lot more global work involved in PJ because of the technological evolutions.
+This is done with the practical side of investigating, analyzing, providing multiple perspectives, etc. Deuze and Witschge continue to explain that today there is a lot more global work involved in PJ because of the technological evolutions.
 This changes the way journalists work and even the way they perceive themselves in their own work.

 Singer (2018) continues this line of thought by defining habits of thought and habits of practice.
 Singer too sees many of the changes rooted in the technological changes in the world and therefore changes in the norms of PJ.
 Even though access to information is now different, the “thought” hasn’t changed much.
-Journalism still needs “to provide with information the need to be free and self governing”.
+Journalism still needs “to provide with information the need to be free and self governing.”